Changissnz/nu_merchant_principal/README.md

 quest to imitate the sophisticated.
-The claim that the sophisticated have control over their origin (the core, the source, etc.) produces an expectation that the sophisticated have a greater likelihood of autonomy, stemming from its own design, in comparison to the elaborate but unsophisticated.
+The claim that the sophisticated have control over their origin (the core, the source, etc.) produces an expectation: the sophisticated have a greater likelihood of autonomy, stemming from its own design, in comparison to the elaborate but unsophisticated.